Zilliqa Wallets: Top 7 Best Places to Store ZIL Safely

 You can't really beat the security of a hardware wallet.
 Keeping your private keys away from a PC is the best way to keep safe.
 Of course, this security does cost you extra.
 There is nothing wrong with using one of the free options available.

 The second best option has to be the trust wallet.
 Given that it is chosen by Binance one has to assume that it is one of the best mobile wallets.
-Of course, if you want a wallet with a great deal of functionality and coin support then you could consider the Atomic wallet.

 Whichever wallet you do decide to get, make sure that you are practicing wallet security 101.
 Always back up your seed words and store them in safe locations.
 Don't download any suspicious files in your emails and make sure to keep your antivirus up to date.